Wondering how Scary Test Track is and whether or not it’s a good ride for your crew? This quick guide will tell you everything you need to know.

 Still Planning Your Trip to Epcot?

-We’ve compiled so many different details to help you plan your trip to Epcot.
+We’ve compiled numerous details to help you plan your trip to Epcot.
 Curious about the cuisine?
 Check out our

 Just looking for tips while planning what to do during your visit?
 We recommend our 30 Insider Epcot Tips & Secrets as a good starting place.
-Then, take a look at our Ultimate Guide to Epcot Dining and our Epcot ride ranking/FastPass guide.
+Then, take a look at our Ultimate Guide to Epcot Dining and our Epcot ride ranking and pass guide.